tbarrella/crypto-pure/README.md

   * add SHA-256
 * other
   * remove usage of `Vec`?
+  * work on HashFunction trait
+  * refactor buffering for incremental processing?
   * documentation for anything that might be secure
   * add RSA (PCKS1 and PSS) and/or NIST P-256 for key exchange